 What the student is to do each week and each day is clearly outlined.
-The Unit Introduction page gives a brief overview of the unit, the lessons in that unit, and a suggestion for a project that is relevant to that unit.
-Using Exploring Economics as designed provides one half-year of high school credit in economics and one half-year of credit in English (literature and composition).
+The Unit Introduction page gives a brief overview of the unit, the lessons in that unit, and suggestions for a project that is relevant to that unit.
+Using Exploring Economics as designed provides one half year of high school credit in economics and one half year of credit in English (literature and composition).

-The Exploring Economics Curriculum Package includes two books:
+The Exploring Economics Curriculum Package includes these two books:

-Exploring Economics, with 75 lessons divided into fifteen units of five lessons each plus all assignments for weekly and daily activities
+This book has 75 lessons divided into fifteen units of five lessons each plus all assignments for weekly and daily activities.

-Making Choices, a collection of historic and modern documents, essays, and speeches that supplement the lessons
+This is a collection of historic and modern documents, essays, and speeches that supplement the lessons.

 - Silas Marner by George Eliot (Units 1-3)